-Beginning with the 1995-96 academic year, the psychological portion of the health plan will be carved out of the Blue Cross Prudent Buyer Classic, Option II and will be provided as add on coverage through Behavioral Health Associates (BHA) through SISC.
-Participants are required to contribute \$120 per year in order to be eligible to participate in this program.
-The District agrees to provide bargaining unit members and their dependents with a fully paid dental plan comparable to the current plan underwritten by Delta Dental Premier Unlimited Plan effective July 1, 2008 and a vision care plan comparable to the \$5.00 deductible Plan C of the California Vision Service.
-The District will provide Orthodontic coverage for members and their families with a maximum of \$1,500 coverage per individual with a 50/50 CO-PAY (i.e. if orthodontics for a family member is \$4,000, the insurance pays a maximum of \$1,500 and the employee pays the balance).
+Health Benefits: Participants are required to contribute \$120 per year in order to be eligible to participate in this program.
+The District agrees to pay the remainder and all increases for all employees and their dependents.
+The District's chosen plan is SISC/Blue Cross Prudent Buyer Classic health insurance or a comparable plan.

+The District agrees to provide employees and their dependents with a fully paid dental plan and a vision care plan.
+The District will provide Orthodontic coverage for employees and their families with a maximum of \$1,500 coverage per individual with a 50/50 CO-PAY (i.e. if orthodontics for a family member is \$4,000, the insurance pays a maximum of \$1,500 and the employee pays the balance).